 I will admit this is a list of first-world problems, and none of them are deal-breakers for me.
 Take them as observations and not complaints.

 - The WIFI was slow.

 - A small try to hold a tablet or something would be awesome, for I have been on other buses that had one.

 - The legroom on the bus was just enough, but a little more room for the knees would be fantastic.
 I am 6’2″, slightly above average, so I am accustomed to this problem across most transportation forms.

 I believe Greyhound uses two types of buses.
 A regional bus may have less legroom than Greyhound’s long-haul buses.

 Overall, the trip went very well, and it helped to break up the day.

-My first Greyhound trip did cost more than I planned, but nothing outrageous.
-If was able to book a ticket on the 332 Hiawatha, I could have saved $9.
+My first Greyhound trip cost more than I planned, but nothing outrageous.
+If I could book a ticket on the 332 Hiawatha, I could have saved $9.

 It cost $11 to take Amtrak from Sturtevant to Milwaukee, $19 (about $22 with tax) for Greyhound to Chicago, and $24 to take the train home.
 Not too horrible, and making your parents less stressed out, priceless.

-If the original plan played out, I would have had several hours waiting for my folks.
-More than likely, I would be spending them at Union Station working on the website and maybe sipping a few PBR’s, or I could have walked down to watch trains.
+If the original plan had played out, I would have waited several hours for my folks.
+More than likely, I would be spending them at Union Station working on the website and maybe sipping a few PBRs, or I could have walked down to watch trains.
 But on days like this, I enjoy being on the move with the world passing by my window.
 So the bus worked out perfectly.